rxshabN/patreon-clone/README.md

 # Patreon Clone

-A Patreon-like platform built using **Next.js**, **Tailwind CSS**, and **MongoDB Atlas**.
+A Patreon-like project built using **Next.js**, **Tailwind CSS**, and **MongoDB Atlas**.
 This project allows users to create accounts, sign in via OAuth using Google and GitHub, and make payments using Razorpay.

 ## Features